chriskrycho/v4.chriskrycho.com/2019/apple-your-developer-documentation-is-garbage.txt

 I was wrong.
 The current state of Apple’s software documentation is the worst I’ve ever seen for any framework anywhere.

 Swift itself is relatively well covered (courtesy of the well-written and well-maintained book).
-But that’s where the good news ends.
-Most of SwiftUI is entirely undocumented—not even a single line explanation of what a given type or modifier does.
+But that’s where the good news ends.[^not-just-me] Most of SwiftUI is entirely undocumented—not even a single line explanation of what a given type or modifier does.
 Swift Package Manager has *okay* docs, but finding out the limits of what it can or can’t do from the official docs is difficult to impossible; I got my ground truth from Stack Overflow questions.
 I’ve repeatedly been reduced to searching through <abbr title='World Wide Developer Conference'>WWDC</abbr> video transcripts to figure out where someone says something relevant to whatever I’m working on.[^transcripts]

 This is, frankly, unacceptable.
 In the Ember ecosystem, we have a simple rule that code doesn’t get to ship unless it’s documented.
 The same goes in Rust (I should know: I [wrote][docs-rfc-PR] the <abbr title='request for comments'>RFC</abbr> [that made that official policy][docs-rfc-text]).
 Now, I understand that Apple’s <abbr>API</abbr> developers (often) work in a different context than these open source projects—especially in that they face crunches around releases which are tied to hardware products shipping.